andrewmcgr/klipper_tmc_autotune/README.md

 | pwm_freq_target | 55e3 | 10e3 to 60e3 | Switching frequency target, in Hz.
 The code selects the highest available PWM switching frequency less than or equal to this.
 The default usually results in 48 kHz switching. |
 | voltage | 24 | 0.0 to 60.0 | Voltage used to power this motor and stepper driver |
 | overvoltage_vth |  | 0.0 to 60.0 | Set the optional overvoltage snubber built into the TMC2240 and TMC5160.
 Users of the BTT SB2240 toolhead board should use it for the extruder by reading the actual toolhead voltage and adding 0.8V |

-  > Note:
-  >
-  > This autotuning extension can be used together with homing overrides for sensorless homing.
-However, remember to adjust the `sg4_thrs` and/or `sgt` values specifically in the autotune sections.
-Attempting to make these changes via gcode will not result in an error message, but will have no effect since the autotuning algorithm will simply override them.
-  > Also, check the pinouts of your stepper driver boards: BTT TMC 2240 boards require configuring `diag1_pin` not `diag0_pin`, but MKS TMC 2240 stepsticks require `diag0_pin` and *not* `diag1_pin`.
-There may be other unusual drivers.

 Also if needed, you can adjust everything on the go when the printer is running by using the `AUTOTUNE_TMC` macro in the Klipper console.
 All previous parameters are available:
 ```